nitely/django-djconfig/README.md

 # DjConfig [![Build Status](https://travis-ci.org/nitely/django-djconfig.png)](https://travis-ci.org/nitely/django-djconfig) [![Coverage Status](https://coveralls.io/repos/nitely/django-djconfig/badge.png?branch=master)](https://coveralls.io/r/nitely/django-djconfig?branch=master)

-DjConfig is a Django app to store other apps configurations.

 ## How it works

-DjConfig let you provide all the configuration variables you need by using a regular form.
+Set the config values using a regular form.

-Those variables are persisted in the database (one per row) and stored in the selected cache backend for later access.
+Those values are persisted in the database (one per row) and stored in an in-memory cache for later access.

 ## Requirements

-DjConfig requires the following software to be installed:

 * Python 2.7, 3.3 or 3.4 (recommended)
 * Django 1.7, 1.8

-## Configuration
+## Installing

-1. Add `djconfig` to your *INSTALLED_APPS*
+1. Add `djconfig` to `INSTALLED_APPS`
 2. Run `python manage.py migrate`
 3. [Set a cache backend](https://github.com/nitely/django-djconfig#backends)
-4. (Optional) Add `djconfig.middleware.DjConfigLocMemMiddleware` to your *MIDDLEWARE_CLASSES* if you are using django `LocMemCache` and running multiple processes
+4. (Optional) Add `djconfig.middleware.DjConfigLocMemMiddleware` to `MIDDLEWARE_CLASSES` if you are using django `LocMemCache`
-5. (Optional) Add `djconfig.context_processors.config` to your *TEMPLATE_CONTEXT_PROCESSORS* for accessing `config` within your templates
+5. (Optional) Add `djconfig.context_processors.config` to `TEMPLATE_CONTEXT_PROCESSORS` to access the `config` within your templates

 ## Usage

-Setting your config variables:
+Creating the config form:

 ```python
 # forms.py